Parsa-Rajabi/canvas-submission-extractor/README.md

 ## Steps:
 - Step 1: download it to a directory (best if there is nothing else in it)
-- Step 2: download the group assignment (Refer to below on how to do so), rename it to `"CMPT 120 - Group Export.csv"`
+- Step 2: download the group assignment (Refer to below on how to do so), rename it to `CMPT 120 - Group Export.csv`
-- Step 3: download the submissions, unzip them, put them in a directory called `"submissions"` (note all lowercase) next to the script
+- Step 3: download the submissions, unzip them, put them in a directory called `submissions` (note all lowercase) next to the script
 - Step 4: open the script with IDLE, update line 15 to match with the group you are marking
 - Step 5: run the script, a directory with the group name will be created and all the files that needed to be marked will be copied there